mclemen/python-binance-alert-new-coins/README.md

 # python-scraper-telegram-bot
-Scrape website then send the data to telegram
+Scrape Binance for new coins then send alert to telegram